apsdehal/SAP-Ecco/README.md

 - `npm install`
 - `npm run dev` to run in development mode on `http::/localhost:8080`
 - `webpack` to build
+- `npm run lint` to lint the source code

 ## Tech Used